byuccl/bitrec/fuzzer/readme.md

    This one is the hardest to detect, hardest to fix, and is always lurking in the background, because we don't know if it is localized to a few tiles, or if other tiles have similar properties.
 This occurs in at least 2 tile types we know of:
    - CMT_TOP_L/R_LOWER_B and CMT_TOP_L/R_UPPER_T
    - MMCM and PLL

-I alkso more than likely occurs in the Phaser In and Phaser Out tiles as well.
-This tile however is fairly low on the priorty list.
+It also more than likely occurs in the Phaser In and Phaser Out tile types as well.
+These tiles, however, are fairly low on the priorty list.

 The issue is that, normally, BEL property values directly map onto bits that are written into the bitstream.
 But, in the cases above, the BEL properties go through a "transformation phase" that is not visible to the user in any way.
 For example, properties that are encoded into the MMCM primitive, such as `delay_time`, `phase`, and `clk_cycle` are transformmed into different variables such as `high time`, `low time`, and `edge`.
 It is these later properties that are actually encoded into the bitstream.
 The sign of this occurring is the property type of "double", where a property is given a string double type, however it is never directly written to the bitstream.

 The only current solution to this for MMCM/PLL is by reading Xilinx documentation - XAPP888 for example.
 From this we can deduce the memory mapping for the MMCM and PLLE2 primitives and future work can hard code this mapping directly into our database - Prjxray has essentially done the same.

-   However, no similar documentation for the Phase tiles has been found to date.
+However, no similar documentation for the CMT oor Phaser tiles has been found to date.

 # 4. Fuzzer.py Arguments

-Then filen `run_snapshot.py` is just a wrapper for `fuzzer.py`, using known working arguments for each tile - some tiles need more data than others, which is dependent on the number of BEL properties a tile contains.
+Then file `run_snapshot.py` is just a wrapper for `fuzzer.py`, using known working arguments for each tile - some tiles need more data than others, which is dependent on the number of BEL properties a tile contains.
 Some arguments are used for testing purposes, as well as rerunning portions of the fuzzer.

 However, `fuzzer.py` can be run directly without the use of `run_snapshot.py`.
 Here are its arguments: